- Course Number:

 Intended Outcomes for the course

-Upon successful completion the student will be able to:
+Upon completion of the course student will be able to:

 Course Activities and Design